-The marketing landscape has evolved drastically, and so have dental marketing strategies.
-Traditional dental marketing strategies still have their place, but no practice can expect to grow without a proper digital marketing and advertising strategy.
+The marketing landscape has evolved drastically, and so have dental marketing and dental advertising strategies.
+Traditional dental marketing tactics still have their place, but no practice can expect to grow without a proper digital marketing and advertising plan.

 See how your practice appears online